-The island of Cyprus is a destination that continues to grow in popularity year after year, thanks to spots like Larnaca.
-Although it is a resort city much like other seaside getaways in Cyprus, what makes Larnaca so special is its relaxed, easygoing feel.
-Rather than being overwhelmed with a forest of high-rise apartments, the city still feels mostly untouched by the demands of modern tourism.
-All of that makes it an essential place to visit when you’re in Cyprus.
+The island of Cyprus grows in popularity as a tourist destination year after year, thanks to spots like Larnaca.
+Although it is a resort city much like other seaside getaways in Cyprus, what makes Larnaca so special is its easygoing feel.
+Rather than being overwhelmed with a forest of high-rise apartments, the city feels mostly untouched by the demands of modern tourism, making it an essential place to visit when you’re in Cyprus.

-What’s nice about Larnaca is that it won’t take you all that long to experience its main sights.
-Even spending just one day there should be enough to cover the best places to visit in Larnaca.
-Any extra time you have there can be spent guilt-free at the beach or treating yourself with food and drinks.
-So, to help you make the most of your time sightseeing, we’ve put together this Larnaca itinerary which will show you exactly what to do in Larnaca in 1 day.
+What’s also nice about Larnaca is that it won’t take you long to experience its main sights.
+Even just one day should be enough to cover the best places to visit in Larnaca.
+You can spend any extra time lounging at the beach or treating yourself to the local food and drinks.

 Best Time to Visit Larnaca

-Like any destination you hope to visit, working out the best timing for your vacation to Larnaca is incredibly important.
-The time of year you go determines all sorts of things, especially with a popular beach destination in the Mediterranean.
-It not only affects what kind of weather you can expect in Cyprus, but also how busy it is and what kind of rates you can expect for hotels and flights.
+As with any destination, you need to work out the best timing for your vacation to Larnaca.
+The time of year you go is incredibly important to the experience, especially with a popular beach destination in the Mediterranean.
+It affects not only what kind of weather you can expect in Cyprus, but also how busy it is and the rates you can expect for hotels and flights.

-Now, even though Cyprus is a popular summer destination, it’s not the ideal time to visit.
-From June through August the weather will be quite hot, the town and beaches will be full of tourists, and accommodation will be at its most expensive.
+Though Cyprus is a popular summer destination, it’s not the ideal time to visit.
+From June through August, the weather is quite hot, the town and beaches are full of tourists, and accommodations are at their most expensive.

-Instead, the best time to visit Larnaca is either side of summer, in either April and May or late September and October.
-At this time of year you’ll have more enjoyable weather and there’ll be fewer tourists.
-Winter can also be an option for your visit, so long as you don’t want to spend any time at the beach.
-During this time, from December to March, you’ll find places to stay at low season rates and will be able to go sightseeing in the cool, occasionally windy weather.
+The best time to visit Larnaca is either side of the summer, in April and May or late September and October.
+At these times of year, Larnaca has more enjoyable weather and fewer tourists.
+If you don’t want to spend time at the beach, winter could also be an option for your visit.
+From December to March, you’ll find places to stay at low rates and be able to go sightseeing in the cool, occasionally windy weather.

 How to Get Around Larnaca

-For the most part, you shouldn’t have too much trouble getting around when visiting Larnaca.
-While it is one of Cyprus’ larger cities and sprawls a bit, most of the main attractions are found right in or near the city center.
-This means that you can get most places comfortably on foot and even some of the further attractions can be reached on foot as well if necessary.
+You shouldn’t have too much trouble getting around when visiting Larnaca.
+While it is one of Cyprus’ larger cities and sprawls a bit, most of the main attractions are right in or near the city center.
+This means you can get to most places comfortably on foot, even some of the farther attractions if necessary.

 Where to Stay in Larnaca

-Even though the city isn’t that small, working out where to stay in Larnaca shouldn’t be difficult.
-Many of the city’s tourist attractions, bars, and restaurants are located in the same part of the Larnaca city center.
-Therefore, the best places to stay in Larnaca are those located comfortably near Finikoudes beach.
-The last thing you want is to have a long walk or bus ride just to reach the city’s main sights or to go out for dinner and drinks.
-Another area worth considering though is Kastella Beach or Mackenzie, down south from Finikoudes.
+Though it isn’t a small city, working out where to stay in Larnaca shouldn’t be difficult.
+Many of the tourist attractions, bars, and restaurants are in the same part of the city center, so the best places to stay in Larnaca are those comfortably near Finikoudes Beach.
+The last thing you want is a long walk or bus ride just to reach the city’s main sights or to go out for dinner and drinks.
+Another area worth considering is Kastella Beach or Mackenzie, down south from Finikoudes.

-If you’re looking to surround yourself in luxury and refinement, stay at the Ciao Stelio Deluxe Hotel.
-This modern four star hotel is just off the beach in Mackenzie and features spacious rooms with sea views, a restaurant, and a fitness center.
+If you’re looking to surround yourself in luxury and refinement, stay at Ciao Stelio Deluxe Hotel.
+This modern five-star hotel is just off the beach in Mackenzie and features spacious rooms with sea views, a restaurant, and a fitness center.

-For a nice mix of comfort and affordability, Les Palmiers Beach Boutique Hotel & Luxury Apartments is a great choice for your visit.
-This trendy beachfront hotel offers rooms and apartments that overlook Finikoudes and options for self-catering for your time there.
+For a nice mix of comfort and affordability, Les Palmiers Beach Boutique Hotel & Luxury Apartments is a great choice.
+This trendy beachfront hotel offers rooms and apartments that overlook Finikoudes and self-catering options for your time there.

-Larnaca isn’t really a place for budget accommodation, but one of the best options is Welcome House.
-This private guesthouse in Skala is not too central, but its dorms and rooms are extremely affordable, and it has breakfast included.
+Larnaca isn’t really a place for budget accommodation, but one of the best options in that vein is Welcome House.
+This private guesthouse in Skala is not too central, but its dorms and rooms are extremely affordable, and breakfast is included.

-For more accommodation options in Larnaca check out Booking.com.
-They continuously offer the best rates and their custom service is on point.
+For more accommodation options in Larnaca, check out Booking.com.
+This site consistently offers the best rates, and its customer service is on point.

 The Perfect 1-Day Larnaca Itinerary

-While Larnaca is best known as a place to unwind by the beach with a drink in hand, there are still some cultural attractions worth exploring.
-Allow a day for sightseeing and you’ll be able to experience most of the best things to do in Larnaca that explore this historic side to the city.
-It’s really only by going about seeing what this coastal city has to offer that you’ll get to discover the best of Larnaca.
+While Larnaca is best known as a place to unwind by the beach with a drink in hand, it also has some cultural attractions worth exploring.
+If you allow a day for sightseeing, you’ll be able to experience most of the best things to do in Larnaca.
+It’s really by exploring the historic side of this coastal city that you’ll discover the best of Larnaca.

 However, before we get to our Larnaca itinerary, we just wanted to remind you to purchase travel insurance.
 You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.